 Use the toggle switch to turn on/off the green screen.
 Intensity should remain at Dimmer 13.0V (2%)

 Use the small silver switch to turn on/off the blue or green lamp around the camera lens.
 The larger grey buttons set the intensity of the light, which can have an adverse effect on masking the blue or green screen when editing the footage in an editing software.
 Make sure the settings read approcimately 12.0V on the readout.

 You may sometimes receive this error, even if your USB drive is formatted as FAT (all drives checked out from circulation are already correctly formatted as FAT).
-Unfortunately, this is a known issue with all One Button Studios.
-If you receive this error, it is best to use the studio phone to call for assistance from the Circulation Desk.
-The phone number can be found on the poster between the workstation and phone.
+Unfortunately, this is a known issue with all recording spaces using One Button Studio software.
+If you receive this error, it is best to use the room's phone to call Library IT for assistance.
+Help contact phone numbers can be found on the poster between the workstation and phone.